Countly/countly-sdk-cordova/README.md

 Security is very important to us.
 If you discover any issue regarding security, please disclose the information responsibly by sending an email to security@count.ly and **not by creating a GitHub issue**.

 ## Acknowledgements

 This SDK was initially written by Panteon Technologies (ufuk@panteon.com.tr).<br>
-It's now maintained by Trinisoft Technologies (trinisofttechnologies@gmail.com).
+From 2014 to 2020 it was maintained by Trinisoft Technologies developers (trinisofttechnologies@gmail.com).

 ## Badges